 - Schizophrenia and other thought disorders

-- Bipolar disorder
+- Bipolar disorder (including depressive symptoms of bipolar disorder)

-- Symptoms associated with some types of mood and anxiety disorders such as obsessive compulsive disorder (OCD)
+- Symptoms associated with autism

+- Depression

+- Anxiety disorders

+- Some sleep disorders

-- Aggression
+- Conduct disorder (aggression)

 Your doctor may be using this medication for another reason.
 If you are unclear why this medication is being prescribed, please ask your doctor.